ajrominger/to-do/to-do.md

 - make publications list (ideally dynamically)

 # logistic
-- slice of science
-    - best practices for SADs
-    - ising and ecology
-    - maxent and maxheight as new take on equilib
-    - gender and race in pop culture and public speach
 - format to-do
     - make bash script that:
         1. commits changes to git